lowercasename/homepage/src/pages/index.md

 I am a software engineer, academic, and poet.

-I live in London and work as a full stack dev at [The Guardian](https://github.com/guardian).
+I live in Cambridge, UK, and work as a full stack dev at [The Guardian](https://github.com/guardian).

 I believe in free and open access to knowledge, the creation of resilient communities, and the arrival of a post-capitalist utopia.
 Send me an email if you'd like to help.